Skip to main content

 To maintain the delicate balance of the hypothalamic-pituitary-gonadal (HPG) axis and preserve natural testosterone production and fertility, Gonadorelin is frequently included.
 This peptide, administered via subcutaneous injections twice weekly, stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 These gonadotropins are essential for testicular function, ensuring the body’s own hormonal machinery remains engaged.

-A common consideration in is the potential for testosterone to convert into estrogen, a process known as aromatization.
+A common consideration in testosterone therapy is the potential for testosterone to convert into estrogen, a process known as aromatization.
 Elevated estrogen levels in men can lead to undesirable effects, including fluid retention and gynecomastia.
 To mitigate this, an aromatase inhibitor like Anastrozole is often prescribed as an oral tablet, typically twice weekly.

 This medication works by blocking the enzyme aromatase, thereby reducing estrogen conversion.
 In some cases, Enclomiphene may also be incorporated into the protocol to further support LH and FSH levels, offering another avenue for maintaining endogenous testicular function.